Allesley

-Allesley (/ˈɔːlzli/) is a suburban village and civil parish in the City of Coventry metropolitan borough, West Midlands, about 3.5 miles (5.6 km) west-northwest of Coventry city centre and 4 miles (6.5 km) east-south-east of Meriden.
-Located in the Arden area of historic Warwickshire, the parish population according to the 2001 census was 805, which rose to 837 at the 2011 census, and as of the 2021 census, the population was 908 (excluding the neighbouring suburbs of Allesley Park and Allesley Green).
+Allesley (/ˈɔːlzli/) is a suburban village and civil parish in the City of Coventry metropolitan borough, West Midlands.
+It is about 3.5 mile west-northwest of Coventry city centre and 4 mile east-south-east of Meriden, historically in the Arden area of Warwickshire.
+The parish population as of the 2021 census was 907.
 Until 1998, Allesley contained the main Jaguar car assembly plant at Browns Lane.

-The parish
+Geography

 Situated at the eastern extreme of the Meriden Gap, the parish of Allesley covers a much larger area than the village itself, which is based around Washbrook Lane, Browns Lane and Hawkesmill Lane.
 The parish incorporates the ancient rural Ardens of Pinketts Booth, Pickford, Pickford Green, Harvest Hill, Hawkes End, Hollyberry End, Wall Hill and Brownshill Green.

 Allesley Village denotes the area east of the Birmingham Road, including West Point.
 Although this is largely a dormitory community for Coventry, it retains several aspects of a separate village, with many residents still regarding it as such.
 Most of the old village is a conservation area on a low ridge between the River Sherbourne and a tributary of it, the Pickford Brook.

-The suburbs of Allesley Green and Allesley Park lie to the south and west.
+The suburbs of Allesley Green and Allesley Park lie outside the parish to the south and east.
 Allesley Park developed in the 1950s to 1970s to the east of the A45 and due south of Allesley.
 Allesley Green, built in the late 1980s, lies a quarter of a mile south-west of Allesley.
-The combined population of the three main districts is approximately 8,000.
+The combined population of the three is approximately 8,000.